Rue-Foundation/go-ethereum/.github/ISSUE_TEMPLATE.md

 please note that this is an issue tracker reserved for bug reports and feature requests.

-For general questions please use the gitter channel or the Ethereum stack exchange at https://ethereum.stackexchange.com.
+Rue is based on the Ethereum EVM and so most general questions are likely answered in the Ethereum stack exchange at https://ethereum.stackexchange.com.

 #### System information

-Geth version: `geth version`
+Grue version: `grue version`
 OS & Version: Windows/Linux/OSX
 Commit hash : (if `develop`)